 Hiring Managers have been asking these typical questions for years.
 There’s a whole list of interview questions that are go-tos for many interviewers.

-The best approach is to arrange mock interviews to prepare for the position in question.
+The best approach is to arrange mock interviews to prepare for the job in question.
 Boosting your interview skills (e.g., leveraging the STAR method) is critical, and leveraging something as simple as an interview script (or template), can help.

 The new challenge however has been the onset of “what if,” “would you rather,” “example of a time when,” and “what would you do if” situational interview questions that can stump the most prepared job seeker.
 And, most job seekers won’t know what questions will be asked until the interview process begins.